Integración con Weblate¶

 Therefore, admins should consider this while configuring Weblate:

-Alternatively, you can use Weblate to set up a local repository containing all the translations without integration.
+Alternatively, you can let Weblate set up a local-only repository containing all the translations without integration.

-Weblate stores updated strings in a database and commits them to a local version control repository.
-You can add Weblate repository (when Git exporter is turned on) as additional remote and fetch translations update from it.
+Weblate stores updated strings in a database and commits them to a local version-control repository.
+You can add a Weblate repository (when Git exporter is turned on) as an additional remote repository and fetch translation updates from it.

-Prior to this, you might want to commit any pending changes (see Consignas diferidas).
-You can do so in the user interface (in the Repository maintenance) or from the command-line using Cliente de Weblate.
+Prior to this, you might want to commit any pending local changes made in Weblate (see Consignas diferidas).
+This can be done from the user interface (in the Repository maintenance), or from the command-line using Cliente de Weblate.

 Pushing changes can be automated if you grant Weblate push access to your repository and configure URL de envío al repositorio in the Configuración de componentes, see Enviar cambios efectuados en Weblate.

-Alternatively, you can use API REST de Weblate to update translations to match their latest version.
+Alternatively, use API REST de Weblate to update translations so that they match the latest version from the upstream in your remote VCS repository.

-To fetch the strings newly updated in your repository into Weblate, just let it pull from the upstream repository.
+To fetch any strings recently updated in your remote VCS repository into Weblate, allow Weblate to pull from the upstream repository.
 This can be achieved in the user interface (in the Repository maintenance), or from the command-line using Cliente de Weblate.

 If your translation files are stored in a remote VCS together with the code, you most likely have an existing workflow for developers to introduce new strings.
 Any way of adding strings will be picked up, but consider using Quality gateway for the source strings to avoid introducing errors.